 Animation Published Online

-Your animation will be published and promoted across the Science Animated social media channels; YouTube, Facebook and Twitter.
+Your animation will be published and promoted across the Science Animated social media channels; YouTube, Facebook, Linkedin and Twitter.
 It will also be hosted on the sciani.com website.
 We will also post the animation through our collaborative partners' channels, ensuring a reach of 85,000 people with our global promotion.
 Bespoke promotions are available, but it isn't possible to guarantee a reach with these.
 We will provide you with relevant links to publish the animation across your social media and personal website as well.
 If you require help embedding the animation in your website or personal blog, please ask one of our editors or social media team.

 Ongoing Statistics Monitored